 Jan 12, 2018 | Relationships |

 After the actual birth itself there are few more daunting milestones for a mum than resuming her sex life.
-In the early days it’s unlikely that you are going to be feeling like you want to jump straight back into bed with your partner.
+In the early days it’s unlikely that you’ll want to jump straight back into bed with your partner.
 And that’s fine.
 There are lots of reasons for this.
 Whichever way you gave birth you are likely to feel bruised and battered with some healing to do.
 You are going to be sleep deprived and exhausted.
 You might be bickering with your partner as you adjust to being new parents.
-It might be that...Read More
+It might be that you don’t feel particularly attractive at the...Read More

 I’m a mum of 3 and a Life Coach.
 I love writing about motherhood and coaching women to help them feel positive, happier and more confident in their role as a mum.

 I’m passionate about mental health, body image and relationships plus an avid sci-fi fan, drinker of wine and lover of chocolate.

 I’ll tell you the honest truth about motherhood (not the Instagram version) with a little humour and a lot of love x